numba/numba/docs/src/CUDAJit.rst

 Compiling
 -----------

-CUDA kernels and device functions are compiled by decorating a CUDA-Python function with the jit or `autojit` decorators.
+CUDA kernels and device functions are compiled by decorating a Python function with the jit or `autojit` decorators.

 .. autofunction:: numbapro.cuda.jit